 Brain Stimulation Lab

-In the School we use a TMS system supplied by Magstim [link to http://www.magstim.co.uk/] to deliver single- and patterned-pulse stimulation, which we combine with a Polaris neuronavigation system from Rogue Resolutions [link to http://www.rogue-resolutions.com/].
+In the School we use two separate TMS systems supplied by Magstim to deliver single- and repetitive-pulse stimulation, which we combine with a Polaris neuronavigation system from Rogue Resolutions.
 Our tDCS equipment was also supplied by Rogue Resolutions.
-Both of these systems have been interfaced in experiments with equipment for eye-tracking, electromyography (EMG), electroencephalography (EEG), and for kinematic recording.
+Both of these systems have been interfaced in experiments with equipment for eye-tracking, recording muscle activity (electromyography, EMG), recording brain activity using electroencephalography (EEG), and for recording body movements (kinematics).